These Hot Chocolate Peppermint Pretzel Bites take everyone’s favorite sweet and salty flavor combination and give is some holiday cheer!

 This weekend I made a vow to cook every single night this week.
 No matter how tired I was when I got home from work, no matter how much I had to get done, no matter how much I would just prefer to collapse in a heap on the couch and order Dominos takeout (because let’s face it, when I’m ordering takeout, I don’t even want to pick up the phone.
 Online ordering is a must), I would be dragging my sad self into the kitchen and cooking dinner.
 I meal planned and grocery shopped and planned which days I wanted to make what.
 Even that exhausted me.

 It is now Monday evening at 11:00 p.m. and I can tell you that I’ve already failed this initiative completely.
 Like, didn’t even open the refrigerator when I got home.
-Like, came “this close” to ordering takeout, but got sushi from the grocery store instead (I know… this is getting worse by the second!)
+Like, came “this close” to ordering takeout, but got sushi from the grocery store instead (I know… this is getting worse by the second).
 I 100% blame myself, but to be fair, we went car shopping after work and didn’t get home until almost 9:00 p.m.
-And there’s absolutely no way I’m making dinner at 9:00.
+And there’s absolutely no way I’m making dinner at 9:00 p.m.
 I’m just way too old for that.

 But ugh, if this is how the week is getting started, I can’t wait to see what the rest of the week brings.
 I’m just thankful I ate something semi-healthy instead of breaking into my stash of Salted Hot Cocoa Peppermint Pretzel Bits.
 Because trust me, I was tempted.
 And I blame most of that on the Salted Caramel Hot Cocoa Candy Melts that Wilton is introducing this year.
-Thank goodness for my Wilton Candy Melting Pot, otherwise, I’d likely just be eating these little discs of heaven, which has to be some sort of no-no. Right?

-Chocolate-dipped pretzels are already a winner because of the salty and sweet flavor combination, but the candy melts bring them to a whole new level with added chocolate, salt, and sweet.
+Chocolate pretzels are already a winner because of the salty and sweet flavor combination, but the candy melts bring them to a whole new level with added chocolate, salt, and sweet.
 Plus, the peppermint adds everyone’s favorite holiday zing!

 Oh and for everyone asking, I PROMISE my holiday gift guide for food lovers is coming on Wednesday!
-Fingers crossed!!

 Do you have a favorite candy melt flavor?